AJCodeCat/SQL-Module-Project/cleaning_data.md

 --"itemrevenue" is 100% null.
 It adds no data, no information, and could be deleted from this database.

+    --Various "Transaction" Columns Analysis--
+    SYNTAX:
+SELECT totaltransactionrevenue, transactionrevenue, transactions, transactionID

+FROM all_sessions al

+WHERE transactionrevenue IS NOT NULL

+    --Code repeated for each "SELECT" column replaced in the "WHERE" filter.

 --"transactions" only has 81 non-null rows.

 --"transactionID" only has 9 non-null rows.

 --"totaltransactionrevenue" only has 81 non-null rows that perfectly coincide with the 81 non-null rows of the "transactions" column.

---"transactionrevenue" only has 4 non-null rows.
+--"transactionrevenue" only has 4 non-null rows, all having the same values as the totaltransactionrevenue column for those rows.
+Duplicate information, could be deleted.

 --"channelgrouping" has 15,134 non-null rows.